everythingishacked/Truthsayer/README.md

 Truthsayer can optionally include prompts based on a second video feed to better 'mirror' the original input.

-Hit `ESC` on the preview window to exit the resulting display frame, or `CTRL+C` at the terminal to close the Python process.
+Hit `Q` on the preview window to exit the resulting display frame, or `CTRL+C` at the terminal to close the Python process.

 **Truthsayer is built for Python 3 and will not run on 2.x.**